zjy365/sailos-website/content/blog/(best-practices)/a-guide-for-beginners/index.en.md

 language: en
 category: (best-practices)
 title: Deploy Your First App in 5 Minutes on Sealos - A Beginner’s Guide
+imageTitle: 'Deploy Your First App in 5 Minutes on Sealos'
 slug: a-guide-for-beginner
 description: Deploy your first full-stack app on Sealos in under 5 minutes using GitHub and cloud-native templates.
 No DevOps skills needed - fast, free, and